-ALCOHOL/DRUG /TOBACCO RULE
+ALCOHOL/DRUG /TOBACCO RULE (in addition to the discipline point system)

 Philosophy and Purpose.
 Health problems of youth are primarily the responsibility of the home and community.
 However, schools share in this responsibility because problems with substance abuse interfere with behavior at school, student learning, and the fullest possible development of each student.
 To share this responsibility, the school nurtures successful interpersonal relationships and promotes skills in decision-making, problem-solving, and physical fitness while providing for student academic growth.